 Federal State Marketing Improvement Program (FSMIP)

 Funds will support research projects that help market, transport, and distribute American agricultural products domestically and internationally.
-Federal funds awarded must be matched by nonfederal funds or in-kind resources.“This program aims to help address various barriers that can keep agricultural products from getting to market,” said Felicia Frost, the marketing specialist who administers FSMIP for NMDA.
-Categories eligible for FSMIP funding include livestock, livestock products, food and feed crops, fish and shellfish, horticulture, viticulture, apiary, forest products, and processed or manufactured products derived from such commodities.
-Proposals may involve small-, medium , or large-scale agricultural entities; but proprietary proposals that benefit only one business or individual will not be considered.
+Federal funds awarded must be matched by nonfederal funds or in-kind resources.
+“This program aims to help address various barriers that can keep agricultural products from getting to market,” said Felicia Frost.
+Frost is the marketing specialist who administers FSMIP for NMDA.
+Categories eligible for FSMIP funding include livestock, livestock products, food and feed crops.
+Fish and shellfish, horticulture, viticulture, apiary, forest products, and processed or manufactured products derived from such commodities also qualify.
+Proposals may involve small-, medium , or large-scale agricultural entities.
+However, proprietary proposals that benefit only one business or individual will not be considered.

 A few of New Mexico’s previously funded FSMIP projects include: